splitforms.com

 "I want to programmatically pull my submissions and Basin's API is enterprise-only." splitforms' API is open on every plan including free.

-"I need webhooks but I'm on the free tier." splitforms includes signed webhooks with retries on every plan, including free.
+"I need webhooks but I'm on a tiny budget." splitforms unlocks signed webhooks with retries on the $1/month Starter plan.

-"My free tier ran out at 100 submissions and I'm not ready to pay yet." splitforms' free tier covers 1,000 submissions/month with full feature parity.
+"My free tier ran out at 50 submissions and I'm not ready to pay yet." splitforms' free tier covers 500 submissions/month with dashboard storage and spam filtering.

 "Akismet is missing the AI-generated spam I'm getting now." splitforms uses an AI classifier specifically trained on modern LLM-written form spam.